 Journal

-H. Hassani*, S. Nikan, A. Shami, “Improved exploration-exploitation trade-off through adaptive prioritized experience replay,” Neurocomputing, vol. 614, 2024.
+H. Hassani, S. Nikan, and A. Shami, “Improved exploration-exploitation trade-off through adaptive prioritized experience replay,” Neurocomputing, vol. 614, 2025.

-K. Aghamohammadesmaeilketabforoosh, S. Nikan, G. Antonini, J. M. Pearce, "Optimizing Strawberry Disease and Quality Detection with Vision Transformers and Attention-Based Convolutional Neural Networks," Foods, vol. 13, no. 12, pp. 1869, 2024.
+K. Aghamohammadesmaeilketabforoosh, S. Nikan, et al., "Optimizing Strawberry Disease and Quality Detection with Vision Transformers and Attention-Based Convolutional Neural Networks," Foods, vol. 13, no. 12, pp. 1869, 2024.

-S. Nikan, M. Ahmadi, "A modified technique for face recognition under degraded conditions, Journal of Visual Communication and Image Representation," vol. 55, pp. 742-755, 2018.
+S. Nikan, and M. Ahmadi, “A modified technique for face recognition under degraded conditions,” Journal of Visual Communication and Image Representation, vol. 55, pp. 742-755, 2018.

-S. Nikan, M. Ahmadi, "Performance evaluation of different feature extractors and classifiers for recognition of human faces with low resolution images," International Journal of Intelligent Systemsand Applications in Engineering, 2014, vol. 3, no. 2, pp. 72-77.
+S. Nikan, and M. Ahmadi, “Performance evaluation of different feature extractors and classifiers for recognition of human faces with low-resolution images,” International Journal of Intelligent Systems and Applications in Engineering, vol. 3, no. 2, pp. 72-77, 2015.

 Conference

-Dehrouyeh, I. Shaer, S. Nikan, F. B. Ajaei, A. Shami, “Pruning-Based TinyML Optimization of Machine Learning Models for Anomaly Detection in Electric Vehicle Charging Infrastructure,” Accepted in IEEE ICC'25 - CSM Symposium, Montreal, Canada, 2025.
+F. Dehrouyeh, I. Shaer, S. Nikan, et al., “Pruning-Based TinyML Optimization of Machine Learning Models for Anomaly Detection in Electric Vehicle Charging Infrastructure,” Accepted in IEEE ICC'25 - CSM Symposium, Montreal, Canada, 2025.

-M. Nabipour*, S. Nikan, "A Deep Learning-Based Remote Plethysmography with the Application in Monitoring Drivers’ Wellness," in ISSCS, Iasi, Romania, pp. 1-4, 2023.
+M. Nabipour, and S. Nikan, "A Deep Learning-Based Remote Plethysmography with the Application in Monitoring Drivers’ Wellness," in IEEE International Symposium on Signals, Circuits and Systems (ISSCS'23), Iasi, Romania, pp. 1-4, 2023.

-S. Nikan, S. K. Agrawal, H. M. Ladak, Fully Automated Segmentation of the Temporal Bone from Micro-CT using Deep Learning, in SPIE’20, Houston, TX, United States, Feb 2020.
+S. Nikan, S. K. Agrawal, and H. M. Ladak, Fully Automated Segmentation of the Temporal Bone from Micro-CT using Deep Learning, in Proc Biomedical Applications in Molecular, Structural, and Functional Imaging (SPIE’20), Houston, TX, United States, Feb 2020.